 Utilizing Google Analytics For Website Metrics And Traffic

 Your website provides you with a treasure trove of data that can be used to greatly improve your web traffic, content, conversions, and your understanding of your target audience.
-It’s one of the reasons why businesses of all sizes leverage Google Analytics in order to analyze their data and to track a variety of useful metrics, including website traffic metrics.
+It’s one of the reasons why businesses of all sizes leverage Google Analytics in order to analyze their data and track various useful metrics, including website traffic.

 Finding Metrics That Are Important